 How will the University support me if I’m self-isolating?

 We will stay in close communication with students in self-isolation and provide support to access essential supplies, as required.
 This will include working with you to plan an optimal way to continue your learning.

 You can find out more about how the university is supporting students by visiting our Support for Students section.

 What happens if there’s an outbreak of COVID-19 on campus?

-The University’s Health, Safety & Wellbeing Team is going to work closely with the local health protection team (HPT) throughout and take the advice of the HPT in any event of positive cases.
+Our campuses are currently closed but our Health, Safety & Wellbeing Team works closely with the local health protection team (HPT) and takes their advice in the event of positive cases.

 If multiple cases of coronavirus appear in the University, an outbreak control team from either the local authority or Public Health England will, if necessary, be assigned to help manage the outbreak.
 The University will keep students informed as any potential situation develops.